wp-plugins/bepro-listings/readme.txt

 == Frequently Asked Questions ==

+For our complete FAQ visit our [complete list](https://www.beprosoftware.com/documentation/bepro-listings-faq) on our website

 = What is the shortcode builder? =

 This tool allows you to select from a list of available shortcodes and their options.
 To reveal the tool, while editing a page or post, click the BePro tinymce button located above the description.